kyamagu/matlab-sqlite3-driver/README.md

 -----

 Call `sqlite3.make` in matlab.
-This will compile the package with default dependency to the installed libraries.
+This will compile the package with default dependency to installed libraries.
 If you need to specify where the dependent libraries are installed, use add compiler flags to the `sqlite3.make` script.
 Check the help of `sqlite3.make` for detail.

-Example: Compile with the default library.
+Example: Compile with default libraries.

     >> sqlite3.make;